Pirbudag

-Pirbudag (1403/1404 – October 1418, reigned 1411 – October 1414) was the first ruler of Kara Koyunlu as an independent sultanate.
+Pirbudag (1403/1404 – October 1418, reigned 1411 – October 1414) was the first ruler of Qara Qoyunlu as an independent sultanate.

 Life

 Pirbudag was the eldest son of Qara Yusuf, born around 1403 during his father's captivity, together with Ahmad Jalayir, in Damascus.
 In prison the two leaders renewed their friendship, making an agreement that Jalayir should keep Baghdad while Qara Yusuf would have Azerbaijan.

 Reign

 After the death of Ahmad Jalayir, Pirbudag was crowned sultan by his father Qara Yusuf in 1411 at the age of eight or nine.
 He is recorded to have been the commander of raiding party in Aintab pursuing Qara Osman.
 He died unexpectedly in October 1418.